NHSDigital/nhs-notify-reporting/README.md

 Staging tables should have an immutable primary key (for projections) or immutable dimensions (for aggregations) that are used for matching.
 Mutable data should only be placed in non-PK fields (for projections) or facts (for aggregations).
 This convention is such that the ingestion process does not need to delete rows that would be associated with an old value of a mutable key.

 Whether a field is mutable or not depends heavily upon context.
-A record ingested only in a terminal state (e.g. DELIVERED or FAILED) will have many more immutable fields than a record ingested while it is still being processed.
+A record ingested only in a terminal state (e.g. DELIVERED or FAILED) will have many more immutable fields than a record ingested while it is still being actively processed.

 ### Ingestion Query Design